fbpx

 Why is social comparison on social media important?

 As social media sites update, they become more interactive and more “addicting,” and the opportunity for social comparison increases.
-This also increases the negative outcomes of self comparison: depression, anxiety, poor self-esteem, poor body image, and disordered eating.
+This can also increase the potential fallout: depression, anxiety, poor self-esteem, poor body image, and disordered eating.
 Although perhaps unconnected, it is worth noting that concerning mental health trends (e.g. depression, anxiety, body image issues), in youth worsened during the same period of time that teen smartphone and social media use increased.
-Although establishing clear links between social media use and larger mental health trends is challenging for many reasons, it is quite clear that engaging in a lot of negative social comparison is one of several likely contributors to these trends.
+Establishing clear links between social media use and larger mental health trends is challenging for many reasons, it is quite clear that engaging in a lot of negative social comparison is likely a part of these trends.

 This is because creating a false life on social media for the sake of likes/followers can make our shortcomings or struggles in real life seem all the more difficult and we lose sight of what’s real.
 Even brief exposure to social media can trigger social comparison, and self-evaluations were lower when people viewed profiles of healthy or successful people.